ncsa/TGI_RAILS_Documentation/docs/source/ondemand/index.rst

 ## Connecting

 The Rails OnDemand interface can be accessed by navigating in a web browser to https://railsondemand.ncsa.illinois.edu.
+See

 .. image:: images/ondemand/dashboard.png
     :alt: OnDemand dashboard page